INSO-World/Trinocular/ReadMe.md

 - __api-bridge:__ Creates snapshots of the data imported via the GitLab API and provides it to the visualization services.

+- __repo:__ Creates snapshots of the Git repository by importing commit data from all branches into the PostgreSQL database.
+Has some quirks due to `nodegit` which are described below.

 ## JS service libs

 Common code that is shared across multiple services is factored out into libraries/node modules that